Vivian Sung

+Vivian Sung Yun-hua (宋芸樺; born 21 October 1992) is a Taiwanese actress.
+She made her acting debut as the female lead in the film Café.
+Waiting.
+Love (2014).
+She rose to fame with her role in the film Our Times (2015), which earned her a nomination for Best Leading Actress at the 52nd Golden Horse Awards.
+On television, she starred opposite Marcus Chang in the romantic fantasy series Lost Romance (2020).
+Her other notable film credits include Nina Wu (2019), Till We Meet Again (2021), and Miss Shampoo (2023).

+As of 2024, the global box office of her starring films has exceeded US$450 million.

 Career

 Before her debut, Sung starred in many short films and music videos, mostly along with her friends.
 She first appeared in IGUband's music video "So I Stopped".
 The music video was widely circulated amongst students, resulting in her receiving many short film offers.
 Thereafter, with a growing interest in the entertainment industry, Sung began by signing a contract with Star Ritz.

 Sung's debut movie was screenwriter and producer Giddens Ko's romance film Café.
 Waiting.
 Love, in which she plays the lead role of Lee Si-ying.
 Ko said on his blog that he was hoping to find new people to play the lead roles and had to do a lot of interviews and auditions.
 At that time, Sung was still a third-year university student, studying at Fu Jen Catholic University, Department of Textiles and Clothing.
 After Sung's interview with film producer Angie Chai, Ko told his agent, "This girl is perfect for the role!"
 After several rounds of auditions and interviews, Sung was chosen to play the role.
 Café.
 Waiting.
 Love premiered in August 2014, earning more than NT$200 million at the Taiwan box office, earning Sung much recognition.

 In 2015, Sung starred in her second film, Our Times, as lead character Lin Zhen-xin.
 The film's producer, Yeh Ju-fen, said that after ten auditions, she had never seen an actor like Sung.
 Director Frankie Chen said in an interview that Sung is a logical thinking girl, but her character is the complete opposite and acts based on her instincts instead.
 Hence, on her first day of filming, Sung could not even get into character.
 Mentor Xu Jiehui suggested to break down Sung's elegance, forcing her to learn how to be her character by unlearning how to be herself.

 Our Times topped the box office in Taiwan, earning more than NT$400 million.
 Sung received her first award nomination for Best Actress at the 52nd Golden Horse Awards.
 Then 22 years old, she was the youngest among the five candidates.
 While Sung did not win the award, she was praised for her performance of the theme song, "A Little Happiness," at the awards ceremony.